gary918/terraform/SecureMLOps/NetworkSecurityMLOps.md

       - [Use Compute Cluster/Instance in VNet](#use-compute-clusterinstance-in-vnet)
   - [Summary](#summary)
   - [References](#references)
-In this article, we'll talk about how to leverage Azure network security capabilities to protect MLOps solutions.

 ## About MLOps Security
 ### What is MLOps
 Machine Learning DevOps (MLOps) is a set of practices at the intersection of Machine Learning, DevOps and Data Engineering, aiming to deploy and maintain machine learning models in production reliably and efficiently.